Beauty and cancer — the start of the journey

 If you’d like to donate to help the beauty bus reach its target or would like to share what I am doing, then please do.
 Click on this link to find out more.

-This post originally appeared on Happy Smiling Cancer Girl.
+This post originally appeared on Happy Smiling Cancer Girl on September 20, 2018.
 It is republished with permission.